 Manufacturing companies need data to flow not just vertically from real-time systems to the front office, but across facilities and enterprises.
 These systems include SCADA, MES, ERP, laboratory/quality systems, asset/maintenance systems, cyber-threat monitoring systems, custom databases, dashboards, spreadsheet applications, and of course the IIoT infrastructure that enables analytics, machine learning, and AI investigations.

 For decades, integration has been achieved through APIs and custom scripting/coding from application to application, instead of to a unified environment through which all data sources flow.
 This approach to APIs buries the code inside applications, making integrations hard to maintain.
 Inevitable changes to products, automation, and business systems can “break” integrations, resulting in undetected bad or missing data for weeks or even months.

 Industrial DataOps prevents such breakdowns from occurring because integrations no longer hide in custom code between applications; they are all maintained through a solution that provides a common abstraction layer.
-With systems connected through a single integration hub, Operations gains an agile environment to proactively manage and distribute data.
+With systems connected through a single integration hub, OT gains an agile environment to proactively manage and distribute data.

 Now companies have a faster, easier, and more robust way to establish and maintain their many integrations with a solution that provides data visibility, maintenance, documentation, governance, and security.

 4. “I need to securely provide customers with data from my machines.”